 |Luminous Flux||120 lm|

 The Hexagon Lights from Luminosia is a budget Nanoleaf alternative.
 It’s made for people who want pretty lights covering their walls without extra features.
-Here we have hexagonal tiles that are quite smaller than Nanoleaf tiles (all hexagonal light kits on this list are of similar size).
-There’s no music or gaming sync, there’s no digital assistant support, and there isn’t a mobile app.
-You can only set colors of the whole set or individual tiles with a provided remote, or set different colors by touching the tiles.
+Here we have hexagonal tiles that are relatively smaller than Nanoleaf tiles (all hexagonal light kits on this list are similar).
+There’s no music or gaming sync, no digital assistant support, and there isn’t a mobile app.
+You can only set colors of the whole set or individual tiles with a provided remote or select different colors by touching the tiles.

 That said, these work great if all you want is dynamic RGB tiles that you can mount on a wall.
 Do note that many users report poor quality of the adhesive pads provided in the selling package.
 Make sure to get quality adhesive if you don’t want the lights to fall off the wall after a while.
 Also, with these, you get only 13 different colors.

-You can connect as many tiles as you want but the manufacturer suggests using an extra USB power cable for every 10 connected tiles.
-If you want an alternative, the Odistar Hexagon lights are basically the same product, only rebranded and brighter.
-At least on paper (300 lumens vs 120 lumens, which is the max brightness of Luminosia lights).
+You can connect as many tiles as you want, but the manufacturer suggests using an extra USB power cable for every ten connected tiles.
+The Odistar Hexagon lights are the same product, only rebranded and brighter if you want an alternative.
+At least on paper (300 lumens vs. 120 lumens, which is the max brightness of Luminosia lights).
 They cost the same, offer the same features, and are most likely made in the same Chinese factory as Luminosia lights.
 Both products only come in sets of six tiles.